[Pursuant to Section 134(3) of the Companies Act, 2013]

 A] Appointments:

-9. Further, in accordance with the provisions of Section 196, 197, 198 and 203 read with Schedule V to the Act and applicable SEBI Listing Regulations, Ms. Mallika Saran was appointed as Whole time Director and Chief financial officer (CFO), for a term of three years, i.e., from June 1,2025 to May 31,2028, (both days inclusive), subject to approval by the Members.
+5. Based on recommendation of the Nomination and Remuneration Committee (NRC), and in terms of the provisions of the Act, the Board of Directors appointed Ms. Mallika Saran (DIN: 11005015) as an Additional Director of the Company with effect from April 01, 2025.
+Further, in accordance with the provisions of Section 196, 197, 198 and 203 read with Schedule V to the Act and applicable SEBI Listing Regulations, Ms. Mallika Saran was appointed as Whole time Director and Chief financial officer (CFO), for a term of three years, i.e., from June 1,2025 to May 31,2028, (both days inclusive), subject to approval by the Members.
 The Company has received notice under Section 160 of the Act proposing her appointment.
-The necessary Ordinary Resolution for her appointment as Director and Special Resolution
+The shareholders at the AGM held on September 16, 2025 passed a special resolution approving the appointment as Whole time Director and Chief Financial Officer.

-10. In accordance with the provisions of Section 152 of the Act, Mr. Vijay Pathak Din-02700611, Director, retires at the ensuing Annual General Meeting and being eligible offers himself for re-appointment.
+6. In accordance with the provisions of Section 152 of the Act, Mrs. Arati Saran (DIN 01157284), Director, retires at the ensuing Annual General Meeting and being eligible offers herself for re-appointment.

 C] DETAILS OF KMP